 Note: In PHAR 03 (Pharmaceutical Technology), you must obtain

 Students challenging components are required to pay the full tuition fee for

 that section prior to examination.
-(Based on UFV official policy on course
+(Based on UFV's Course Challenge policy.)

 In addition to classroom activities, students will be required to research,

 study and prepare assignments outside of class for approximately three to four

 All classes will be held on Saturdays from 9 a.m. to 3:45 p.m.
 Program runs